szczepanski/cloud-aws-csa-associate/README.md

 ## VPC - Virtual Private Cloud

-VPCs are either for one client all department (large organisations) Logically isolated form other VPCs
+VPCs are either for one client or a department (in corp) Logically isolated form other VPCs

 ![alt text](https://github.com/szczepanski/cloud-aws-csa-associate/blob/master/media/vpc1.png)